Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 1)

 You are reading Part 1 of Box 28, Arenas Valley, New Mexico. | Go to Part 2.

-In the 1950s, Arenas Valley’s population was approximately 200 residents.
-The Arenas Valley Road had once linked Silver City with nearby Fort Bayard and other towns in the mining district — Central (now Santa Clara), Bayard, Santa Rita, North Hurley, and Hurley — and a scattering of smaller communities — Vanadium, Hanover, and Fierro.
+In the 1950s, Arenas Valley’s population numbered about 200 residents.
+Arenas Valley Road had once linked Silver City with nearby Fort Bayard and other towns in the mining district — Central (now Santa Clara), Bayard, Santa Rita, North Hurley, and Hurley — and a scattering of smaller communities — Vanadium, Hanover, and Fierro.
 By 1949, a new highway, U.S. 180, bypassed Arenas Valley.
-However, tiny as the village was — little more than a hamlet, it had a post office!
+However, tiny as the village was — little more than a hamlet — it had a post office!

-My dad at work “terraforming” in Arenas Valley, soon after our move from New York State.
-At that time, the Arenas Valley Post Office was located in the home of Postmaster Olga Harper and her family (the white structure in the distance, beyond the end of the white picket fence). ~ Ingraham Family Photo
+Dad at work “terraforming” in Arenas Valley, soon after our move from New York State.
+At that time, Arenas Valley’s first post office was located in the home of Postmaster Olga Harper and her family (the white structure in the distance, beyond the end of the white picket fence). ~ Ingraham Family Photo

-It isn’t clear why Arenas Valley wasn’t named Whiskey Creek, which was only 60 metres (200 feet) behind our house and crossed Arenas Valley Road about 340 metres (1,100 feet) southwest of our house.
-What is clear is that [em]another[/em] arroyo, the Rio de Arenas (translated from Spanish as Sand River), passes through a culvert beneath Arenas Valley Road about 1.6 km (a mile) southwest of my family’s house.
-Although my family lived in Arenas Valley from 1949 until 1957, and I had ridden over the Rio de Arenas thousands of times in my school bus and in my family’s car, I don’t recall ever noticing the Rio de Arenas, which was then, as it is today, little more than a north-south depression in the basically flat landscape.
-I discovered it only in 2025 when I was “exploring” Arenas Valley by way of Google’s useful Street View service.
+But why “Arenas” Valley?
+It turns out that another arroyo carries runoff from Piños Altos Range.
+It’s the Rio de Arenas, which passes through a culvert beneath Arenas Valley Road about a mile) southwest of my family’s house.
+I discovered Rio de Arenas only in 2025 when I was “exploring” Arenas Valley by way of Google’s useful Street View service.
+Although my family lived in Arenas Valley from 1949 until 1957, and I had ridden over the Rio de Arenas thousands of times in my school bus and in my family’s car, I don’t recall ever noticing it.
+It must then have been, as it is today, little more than a north-south depression in the slightly rolling landscape.

 Above left, the Rio de Arenas to the north; above right, the Rio de Arenas to the south.
-It’s hard to imagine that the “Rio” looked much different in the 1950s.
+It’s hard to imagine that the “Rio” looked much different in the 1950s than it does now.
 Its name in translation, Sand River, is less than accurate; it’s neither a river nor is it a good source of sand.
 Weeds it has aplenty, though. ~Image courtesy of Google Maps Street View

 This map shows the relative locations of Rio de Arenas and Whiskey Creek, the Arenas Valley Road and Highway 180.
 The yellow oval encloses the “built-up” area that we called Arenas Valley/Whiskey Creek in the 1950s.
 Few of the buildings and roads shown elsewhere on the map existed then, particularly north of Arenas Valley Road. ~ Map courtesy of Bing Maps